The Property Card

 From the collection earnings, you can always work back and determine the mint price from the newbie collection.

-For the example above, the mint price of the Broadway property is 1,207.09/ 1.1 / 0.0121= 90,690 UPX.
-Note that there is a slight rounding error in the calculation due to the fact that Upland only displays 2 points following the decimal and that the number 0.0121 is rounded in itself.
+For the example above, the mint price of the Broadway property is 1,222.45 / 1.1 x 12 / 0.147 = 90,690 UPX.
 If you are a new player and you are starting to fill your collections, read here for strategies when and how to fill them.

 With this basic understanding of the property card, it is now more clear how each property is valued, and what to look for when you are looking up properties on the Upland Marketplace Analytics page.